 However, a public company and its shareholders are subject to a wide range of legislative and regulatory obligations concerning disclosure of interests in shares, including those in:

-CA 2006, Pt 21A (CA 2006, ss 790A–790ZG), which requires a company (and certain other entities) to keep a register of people with significant control over a company (PSC register), thereby publicly disclosing the beneficial interests of its shareholders—although the requirement to keep a PSC register does not apply to a company with securities admitted to trading on a UK regulated market or an EU regulated market, or one of the markets listed in Schedule 1 to the Register of People with Significant Control Regulations 2016, SI 2016/339 (see Practice Note: PSC register—the people with significant control regime), and
+CA 2006, Pt 21A (CA 2006, ss 790A–790ZG), which requires a company (and certain other entities) to keep a register of people with significant control over that company (PSC register), thereby publicly disclosing the beneficial interests of its shareholders—although the requirement to keep a PSC register does not apply to a company with securities admitted to trading on a UK regulated market or an EU regulated market, or one of the markets listed in Schedule 1 to the Register of People with Significant Control Regulations 2016, SI 2016/339 (see Practice Note: PSC register—the people with significant control regime), and

-the Disclosure Guidance and Transparency Rules, DTR 5, which requires a person who holds voting rights in certain companies (including any UK incorporated company with shares admitted to trading on a regulated market, such as the Main Market, or shares admitted to trading on a prescribed market, such as AIM), to
+the Disclosure Guidance and Transparency Rules, DTR 5, which requires a person who holds voting rights in certain companies (including any UK incorporated company with shares admitted to trading on a regulated market, such as the Main Market, or shares admitted to trading

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.